Minneapolis Police Department: Duty guns

-Prior to 1988 MPD officers were authorized to carry a Colt or Smith and Wesson revolver in .38 or .357 caliber.
-From 1988 to 2002 MPD officers were authorized to carry Beretta or Smith and Wesson semiautomatics in 9mm or .45.
+Prior to 1988 MPD officers were authorized to carry a Colt or Smith & Wesson revolver in .38 or .357 caliber.
+From 1988 to 2002 MPD officers were authorized to carry Beretta or Smith & Wesson semiautomatics in 9mm or .45.
 In 2002 the .40 cal was authorized for use.
-In 2006 MPD officers were authorized to carry a Beretta, Smith and Wesson, H&K or Sig Sauer in 9mm, .40 or .45 in DA/SA only.
-From 2012 to 2015 MPD officers were authorized to carry only the Smith and Wesson M&P in 9mm or .45.
-From 2015 to present MPD officers are authorized to carry a Smith and Wesson M&P, SIG Sauer P320 or Glock in 9mm or .40.
+In 2006 MPD officers were authorized to carry a Beretta, Smith & Wesson, H&K or SIG Sauer in 9mm, .40 or .45 in DA/SA only.
+From 2012 to 2015 MPD officers were authorized to carry only the Smith & Wesson M&P in 9mm or .45.
+From 2015 to present MPD officers are authorized to carry a Smith & Wesson M&P, SIG Sauer P320 or Glock in 9mm or .45 cal.

-Off duty MPD officers are authorized to carry a Smith and Wesson J frame revolver or a Colt model D revolver.
+Off duty MPD officers are authorized to carry a Smith & Wesson J frame revolver or a Colt model D revolver.
 MPD officers are also authorized to carry any subcompact version of their duty gun.

 All MPD officers are grandfathered in to carrying whatever gun was authorized when they were hired.

 Officers were authorized to buy their own rifle and carry it on patrol if they wished from 2006 to 2015.
 Officers had to buy and carry the Smith & Wesson M&P 15X rifle.
 The city stopped this program in favor of having patrol rifle officers specially selected and trained to carry a rifle on patrol.
 The MPD uses the Remington Model 870 shotgun as their duty shotgun and the Colt model 6940 rifle as their duty rifle.
 Only 100 patrol officers are authorized and trained in the use of the duty rifle and carry it on patrol.
-The SWAT team uses the Colt M16 A1 rifle, Colt model 6943 carbine and H&K MP5 SMG in 9mm or 40 cal.
-The SWAT team also uses the Accuracy International Arctic Warfare bolt action 308 rifle as their sniper rifle.
+The SWAT team uses the Colt M16A1 rifle, Colt model 6943 carbine and H&K MP5 SMG in 9mm or 40 cal.
+The SWAT team also uses the Accuracy International Arctic Warfare bolt action .308 rifle as their sniper rifle.

 The MPD SWAT team uses OSS suppressors for their rifles, carbines and sniper rifles.
 The issued OSS suppressors are HX-QD 556k and HX-QD 762 suppressors.